Theodore

 How significant are single-person households?

-Single-person households represent 18.4% of all households in the Theodore SA2, similar to the regional average of 22.7%.
+Single-person households represent 18.4% of all households in the Theodore SA2, notably lower than the regional average of 25.7%.
 This affects demand for smaller dwellings and single-person accommodation.

 Are shared living arrangements common?